 To prevent an ankle sprain, one of the best things you can do is stretch and strengthen the related muscles.
 Include ankle stretches in your pre-practice or pre-game warm-up routine.
 Wear suitable shoes and replace them as soon as the heels or treads wear out.
 Include exercises that focus on balance and strengthening your leg, foot, hip, and core muscles in your workouts.

 If you do happen to sprain an ankle, try icing, elevating, and resting it first.
 You may also want to use compression bandages to help with the swelling.
 Over-the-counter pain medication like ibuprofen and acetaminophen (Tylenol) can be taken to manage pain.
-You could also apply Charlotte’s Web™ Active Sport™ Pain Relief Stick or Muscle and Joint Pain Relief Spray.
+You could also apply Charlotte’s Web™ Active Sport™ Pain Relief Stick.

 Once the pain and swelling have reduced, you may be required to work with a physical therapist to strengthen and stabilize your ankle and regain its range of motion.

 Your hamstring muscles allow you to bend your knee and pull your leg back like when you are running or setting up to kick the ball.
 An injury to one or more of these muscles, either because they have been stretched too far or torn, is referred to as a hamstring strain.

 - Having tight hamstrings because you either didn’t warm up or didn’t warm up enough before a game or practice

 - Training too hard and placing too much strain on your hamstrings